• Art magazine

 Her article "Dirty Commerce: Art Work and Sex Work Since the 1970s" examined the different types of how artists have dealt with sex work since the 1970s, and emphasizes the economic similarities between the artist and sex worker in late capitalism.

-Your argument does not deal with the advantages and disadvantages of different media or the way the postmodern influence these representations of the sex worker, but draws sensible parallels between the artist and the sex worker by comparing her working conditions in capitalism.
+Her argument does not address the advantages and disadvantages of different media or the way postmodernism has influenced these representations of the sex worker, but rather draws meaningful parallels between the artist and the sex worker by comparing their working conditions in capitalism.

-In her article, she postulated that artists turned to the figure of the sex worker because they made a number of developing conditions such as the professionalization of the art market, the increasing instability of the class formations and the increase in affective work more visible.
+In her article, she postulated that artists turned to the figure of the sex worker because it made a series of evolving conditions such as the professionalisation of the art market, the increasing instability of class formations, and the rise of affective labour more visible.

-, Mackenzie Philbrick 's work analyzed the position of the sex worker among artists in capitalism, just as these identities interacted and overlapped, while contemporary artists reacted to the modernist descent of the female act and the commercialization of the art object.
+Based on Bryan-Wilson's work as well as the Marxschen and Foucault theory, Mackenzie Philbrick's work analyzed the position of the sex worker among artists in capitalism, just as these identities interacted and overlapped, while contemporary artists reacted to the modernist descent of the female act and the commercialization of the art object.

 Pornography in contemporary painting and photography